 1. Support your recovery

-When you experience the most intense pain, give yourself a day or two of complete rest; this means no heavy exercising or standing for long hours on your feet.
+When you experience intense back or muscle pain, give yourself a day or two of complete rest; this means no heavy exercising or standing for long hours on your feet.

 Experiment with remedial massage and hot salt baths to soothe tired muscles and stimulate circulation.

-These two suggestions alone are incredibly healing practices, that can make the world of difference when it comes to naturally treating and relieving muscle, joint and back pain.
+These two suggestions alone are incredible healing practices, that can make a big difference when it comes to naturally treating and relieving muscle, joint and back pain.

 2. Check Your Mattress & Posture

-Mattresses are only designed to last 8-10 years, and most people are using mattresses that are well past their expiry date.
-This could be a serious culprit in muscle, joint and back pain, so examining your mattress and upgrading it could make the difference.
+Mattresses are only designed to last 8 to 10 years, and most people are using mattresses that are well past their use-by date.

 Choose a medium-firm mattress to give your body the support it needs and try sleeping flat on your back with a pillow under your knees to take the pressure off of your spine.

-Your posture could also be causing you muscle, joint and back pain: take a look at how you’re most often sitting at work and at home and make a concerted effort to keep your neck and spine aligned while giving your lower back support.
+Your posture could also be causing you muscle, joint and back pain.
+Therefore, it's a good idea to consider how often you're sitting at a desk each day, to stand and stretch often, and to make a concerted effort to keep your neck and spine aligned when you are sitting to give your lower back support.